-Seattle-Tacoma Airport reports up to 90-minute security wait times Sunday morning
+Sea-Tac Airport sees up to 90-minute security wait times Sunday morning

 “I don’t want to debate anybody,” said Sea-Tac spokesman Perry Cooper.
 “But what we saw in our tracking was the longest waits to be an hour and 30 minutes.”

 The rush lasted from 8:15 a.m. until around noon, according to Cooper.
 Two of the airport’s security lanes were closed, and 27 were open.
-In addition, two checkpoints that are normally used for pre-screened travelers, opened lanes to accommodate the rush of travelers.
+In addition, two checkpoints that are normally used for prescreened travelers opened lanes to accommodate the rush of travelers.

 Airport officials aren’t blaming the spike on one particular thing — the busiest time for people flying out of Seattle is between 6 and 11 a.m., and numbers are climbing back to pre-pandemic levels.
-But one of the major factors that could have tipped Sea-Tac over the edge on Sunday was the cruise-line industry.
+But one of the major factors that could have tipped Sea-Tac over the edge on Sunday was the cruise industry.

 When ships empty their passengers after docking in Seattle, several busloads of people can arrive to the airport at once.
 “We think that was part of it,” Cooper said.

-The morning’s line looked especially daunting as many photos shared on social media showed people holding luggage and standing single file across lined spaces in the parking garage, far from where they’d eventually enter security.
+The morning’s line looked especially daunting as many photos shared on social media showed people holding luggage and standing single file in the parking garage, far from where they’d eventually enter security.
 Cooper pointed out, however, that the single line fed all five checkpoints.

 “When we get to this volume, we basically put everybody into one line,” Cooper said.
 It’s the first time lines have reached garage levels all summer, he added.

-ed approximately 60,000 people would make their way through one of its security checkpoints on Sunday in what is “probably one of our busiest days since the pandemic started,” Cooper said.
+Officials expected about 60,000 people would make their way through one of its security checkpoints on Sunday in what is “probably one of our busiest days since the pandemic started,” Cooper said.

-Seattle-Tacoma International Airport currently projects traveler numbers this year will be just 10% below those of 2019, when 51.8 million people used the airport.
+The airport currently projects traveler numbers this year will be just 10% below those of 2019, when 51.8 million people used the airport.
 For comparison, the airport saw 20 million travelers in 2020 and 36.2 million in 2021.

-Before the pandemic, in 2019, Seattle’s airport was ranked as one of the fastest growing airports in the country, alongside Orlando International Airport, Cooper said.
+Before the pandemic, in 2019, Seattle’s airport was ranked as one of the fastest-growing airports in the country, alongside Orlando International Airport, Cooper said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.